SauravG899/SimpleCalculator/README.md

-# SimpleStats
+# SimpleCacl
 A calculator which calculates mean, median and mode for datasets.
-Soon a funciton for IQR, Quadratics and general equations will be added.
+Not only does it calculate stats but, it is capable of basic functions such as exponents, subtraction, eddition etc. Soon a funciton for IQR, Quadratics will be added.